daflad/CV-Lab-4/README.md

 <b>Task:<b>
 <ol><li>
 	Reads a movie file whose name is passed as argv[1] argument.
 The movie will be played in a loop continuously.
-If no argument is passed, the application captures life video from the camera.
+If no argument is passed, the application captures live video from the camera.
 <br /><br /></li><li>
 	For each frame:
 	<ul><li>